Business Phone Options: Landline vs VoIP vs Virtual

 Then you check your call log after a week on the job site.
 Fourteen missed calls.
 Three voicemails.
 Eleven potential customers who called, got no answer, and moved on.

 But you still need to choose a phone system.
 So let's do this properly.
 I'll give you an honest comparison of all three options, what they actually cost, and then we'll talk about the factor that really determines whether your phone makes or loses you money.
+If you haven't set up a business line yet, start with our guide on how to get a business phone number.

 Understanding Your Three Business Phone Options